python/cpython/Doc/library/os.rst

 * For some functions, the *path* argument can be not only a string giving a path name, but also a file descriptor.
 The function will then operate on the file referred to by the descriptor.
-(For POSIX systems, this will use the ``f...`` version of the function.)
+(For POSIX systems, Python will call the ``f...`` version of the function.)

   You can check whether or not *path* can be specified as a file descriptor on your platform using :data:`os.supports_fd`.
 If it is unavailable, using it